Two engineers, hundreds of mismatched payloads, and one too many GitHub repos wired up by hand. So we built Dispatch.

 Dispatch stores every raw incoming payload.
 When something breaks downstream, you open the event and inspect the exact shape you received — fix your schema against reality, not outdated docs.

-Connect GitHub once via OAuth and manage all your repo webhooks from the dashboard.
+Connect GitHub once via OAuth and manage every repo webhook from the dashboard.
 Per-destination templates give you full control over what shows up in Discord or Slack — no more relying on defaults.

 Get started for free — no credit card required.